Empyrrhus/MIDI-To-Shawzin/README.md

 ```
 (Ignored)	Note #1	 Note C#/Db4 at 0m3.015625s
 ```
+The program will also prompt for a playback speed.
+You can extend the length limit of a song by increasing the playback speed and selecting "Slow Playback" on the shawzin song menu.

 If the MIDI track reaches either the note limit (~107) or time limit (256s, or 4m16s), the track will be broken up into multiple lines, each seperately playable.

-Song parts broken up due to note limit will retain their timing; if different players start playing all the different parts simultaneously, the song should continue from person to person seamlessly.
+The program prompts for how individual song parts are handled.
+If the offset is kept, the parts will be synced with the original MIDI file.
+If different players start playing all the different parts simultaneously, the song should continue from person to person seamlessly.
+If the offset is removed, each part will immediately start playing instead.
+Keeping the offset is better if playing in a coordinated group, or if editing/uploading shawzin footage.
+Removing the offset is better if playing for others in-game.

 The shawzin has a limited range (1-3 octaves).
 Notes that are too high or too low will loop around to the other end and play octaves instead.
 Adjust your MIDI file accordingly in your MIDI editor.
 The shawzin's first and lowest note (no frets, string 1) is treated as C5.

-In theory, you can double the song length time limit by doubling the speed of the MIDI file and selecting "Slow Playback" in bottom right corner of the Shawzin song menu.

 # How to Use the Shawzin
 To use the Shawzin, you need to buy one from the Warframe in-game market (Menu > Market).
 Currently, they range from 40-60p.